d2l-ai/d2l-en/chapter_deep-learning-computation/model-construction.md

 ```

 :begin_tab:`mxnet`
-The `add` method adds a single block
+The `add` function adds a single block
 to the ordered dictionary `_children`.
 You might wonder why every Gluon `Block`
 possesses a `_children` attribute
 and why we used it rather than just
-defining a Python list ourselves.
+define a Python list ourselves.
 In short the chief advantage of `_children`
 is that during our block's parameter initialization,
-Gluon knows to look in the `_children`
+Gluon knows to look inside the `_children`
-dictionary to find sub-Blocks whose
+dictionary to find sub-blocks whose
 parameters also need to be initialized.
 :end_tab: